seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Enter MARK ANTONY and DOMITIUS ENOBARBUS*

 **MARK ANTONY**
-Set we our squadrons on yond side o’ the hill,
+Set we our squadrons on yond side o' the hill,
-In eye of Caesar’s battle; from which place
+In eye of Caesar's battle; from which place
 We may the number of the ships behold,
 And so proceed accordingly.